Hampton Park Playground Replacement

 The ITEP program is an 80% federal/state match with a 20% local match grant program.
 This program provides ways for people to consider alternative transportation, helps connect communities together, and provides wellness and equal access to recreation opportunities.
 The Department of Transportation received 218 project applications, of which the Cary Park District was one of 53 municipalities in the state and one of only three park districts to receive an award during this year’s grant cycle.
 In 2010, the Cary Park District received a $546,216 ITEP Grant to fund the 1.70 mile Cary Community Trail.

-Kaper Park and Lions Park Revitalization Projects – updated April 24, 2018
+Kaper Park and Lions Park Revitalization Projects – Open for Play Summer 2019

-This summer construction will begin at both Kaper and Lions Parks.
-Improvements to Kaper Park include the replacement of Timbertown with a new playground area, restrooms and storage building, splash pad, and a new walkway from the parking lot to the playground.
-Improvements to Lions Park include ballfield renovations, lacrosse and football field improvements, a refurbished plaza with picnic shelter, benches, spectator bleachers, and the renovation and expansion of restrooms and concession building.
-Construction will begin in July with completion expected by the end of 2018.
+The upgraded amenities at Lions Park include ballfield renovations, lacrosse and football field improvements, a refurbished plaza with picnic shelter, benches, spectator bleachers, and the renovation and expansion of the restrooms and concession building.

 Cary-Grove Park Master Plan